The United Nations and the Sustainable Development Goals

 5 (if course has been attended regularly and exam has been passed)

-This course will be held at irregular intervals, rather in the summer term than in the winter term.
+This course will be held at irregular intervals.

 Time Schedule and Course Venue